lyteword/chspurgeon-tod/volume-4/psalm-88.md

 **Verse 1.**

-1\.Confidence in prayer,—"God of my salvation."
+1\.
+Confidence in prayer,—"God of my salvation."

-2\.Earnestness in prayer,—"I have cried."
+2\.
+Earnestness in prayer,—"I have cried."

-3\.Perseverance in prayer,—"Day and night."— *G.R.*
+3\.
+Perseverance in prayer,—"Day and night."— *G. R.*

 **Verse 2.** —Prayer as an ambassador.

-1\.An audience sought, or the benefit of access.
+1\.
+An audience sought, or the benefit of access.

-2\.Attention entreated, or the blessing of success.
+2\.
+Attention entreated, or the blessing of success.

-3\.The Process explained, or prayer comes and God inclines.
+3\.
+The Process explained, or prayer comes and God inclines.

 **Verse 3.**

-1\.A good man is exposed to inward troubles.
+1\.
+A good man is exposed to inward troubles.

 (a) To soul troubles.

 (b) To the soul full of troubles.

-2\.To outward troubles.
+2\.
+To outward troubles.
 "My life", etc.

 (a) From outward persecutions.

 (b) From inward griefs.

-3\.To both inward and outward troubles at the same time.
-"Soul full", etc., " *and* my life", etc.— *G.R.*
+3\.
+To both inward and outward troubles at the same time.
+"Soul full", etc., " *and* my life", etc.— *G. R.*

 **Verse 4.** (*last clause* ).—Conscious weakness, painfully felt, at certain times, in various duties.
 Intended to keep us humble, to drive us to our knees, and to bring greater glory to God.

 **Verses 4-5.**

-1\.The resemblance of the righteous man to the wicked.
+1\.
+The resemblance of the righteous man to the wicked.

 (a) In natural death.

 (b) In bodily infirmities.

-2\.His difference from them.
+2\.
+His difference from them.
 He is "counted with them" but is not of them.

 (a) He experiences natural death only.

 (b) His strength is perfected in weakness.

-(c) For him to die is gain.— *G.R.*
+(c) For him to die is gain.— *G. R.*

 **Verses 6-7.**

-1\.What the afflictions of the people of God appear to be to themselves.
+1\.
+What the afflictions of the people of God appear to be to themselves.

 (a) Extreme,—"laid me in the lowest pit."